lexsightllc/AI-Accountability-Infrastructure/log/README.md

-# AI Accountability Transparency Log
+# AI Trust Transparency Log

-An append-only transparency log for AI accountability receipts, providing cryptographic proof of inclusion for all logged receipts.
+An append-only transparency log for AI trust receipts, providing cryptographic proof of inclusion for all logged receipts.

 ## Features